How to teach your dog the most important dog commands

 - Sit is an easy command every dog should know.
 Many dogs get really excited when they hear the doorbell, when they see it’s dinner time or when they’re getting ready to go for a walk.
-When you teach your pet to sit, you can keep the over-excitement down and, without interruption, answer the door or prepare the meal.
-The “Sit”-command is also useful when you have a large dog and you don’t want him to jump all over you, or someone else.
-Teaching your dog to sit helps you to keep a sense of order and it keeps your dog from jumping excitedly and uncontrolled around.
+When you teach your pet to sit, you can tame the over-excitement and, without interruption, answer the door or prepare the meal.
+The “Sit”command is also useful when you have a large dog and you don’t want him to jump all over you, or someone else.
+Teaching your dog to sit helps you to keep a sense of order and it keeps your dog from jumping excitedly and uncontrollably around.
 Time required for “Sit”: 5-10 minutes 2-3 times per day.

 - Stay or Wait can stop your dog from running in front of a car or grabbing something he shouldn’t grab.
 For some dogs “Stay” is hard to do if they see something they really want, like a cat or a bird.
-However, it’s an essential command every puppy and dog should know as the “Stay”-command can prevent your dog from getting involved in dangerous situations.
+However, it’s an essential command every puppy and dog should know as the “Stay”command can prevent your dog from getting involved in dangerous situations.
 Additionally, teaching your dog to stay or wait lets him know that he has to stand still and stay calm for a short time until you are finished with household chores, entertaining guests, or other tasks.
 Time required for “Stay”: 5-10 minutes 2-3 times per day.

 - Drop it is quite a useful command if you see your favorite shoes sticking out of your dog’s mouth.
 Training your dog to “drop it” means teaching your dog to let go of whatever is in his mouth.
-This command can protect your pup from eating something dangerous, plus it keeps him from chewing up your possessions.
-The “Drop it”-command also makes it easier for you to play with your dog.
+This command can protect your dog from eating something dangerous, plus it keeps him from chewing up your possessions.
+The “Drop it”command also makes it easier for you to play with your dog.
 If he catches a Frisbee but won’t release it, simply tell him to “Drop it.”
 Time required for “Drop it”: 5 – 10 minutes a day.

 - Come means that your dog should stop what he’s doing and return to you.
-“Come” may be one of the most important commands as it can protect your pup from being injured — and it can protect you from getting sued.
+“Come” is probably one of the most important commands as it can protect your dog from being injured.
 The “Come”-command helps you control situations much easier, whether your dog is in danger or if he is the one causing danger to others.
 Time required for “Come”: 5-10 minutes, 2-3 times per day.

 - No tells your dog to stop doing what he’s doing.
-The “No”-command should mainly be used to stop unwanted behavior like chewing, jumping or biting.
+The “No” command should mainly be used to stop unwanted behavior like chewing, jumping or biting.
 Time Required for “No”: 3-5 minutes, 2-3 times per day.

 - Lie Down is quite similar to “Sit” and has, in general, the same purpose.
-By teaching your dog to lie down on command, you have a tool to manage a number of common behavior problems, like jumping crazy around.
+By teaching your dog to lie down on command, you have a tool to manage a number of common behavior problems, like jumping around frantically.
 Additionally, “Lie Down” can serve as a stepping stone to further commands and training.
 Before you can train a dog to roll over or go to his place, he needs to know how to lie down.
 Time required for “Lie Down”: 5-10 minutes 2-3 times per day.

-How to teach commands
+How to teach basic dog commands

 - Keep training sessions short.
 It’s better to do a few five-minute sessions than one half-hour session each day – young puppies often lose concentration easily.

 - Only train when you are in a good mood.
-If you have had bad day you may take your stress out on your pet.
+If you have had a bad day you may take your stress out on your pet.